Spinal Cord Stimulator Implant: Risks & Side Effects

 The most common hardware-related issue is called lead migration.
 The “leads” are the very thin, soft wires that deliver electrical pulses to your spinal cord.
 They are carefully positioned in a specific spot to provide the best pain relief.
 Sometimes, these leads can shift or move from their original location.
 This can happen for various reasons, including normal body movement over time.
 If the leads migrate, you might notice a change in your pain relief or feel the stimulation in a different area.
 Fixing this typically requires a straightforward procedure to reposition the wires back to their optimal spot.

-Lead Damage and Disconnection
+Lead Damage or Disconnection

 Just as the leads can move, they can also get damaged.
 Although they are designed to be durable and flexible, the leads can sometimes break, bend, or become disconnected from the generator.
 This is a less common issue than migration, but it’s still a possibility.
 If a lead is damaged, the electrical circuit is interrupted, and the device will stop working correctly.
 Much like lead migration, this problem can be resolved.
 A follow-up procedure is usually needed to either repair the existing wire or replace the damaged part, restoring your spinal cord stimulation therapy.

-Battery and Generator Issues
+Battery Failure and Power Issues

 The generator is the small power pack implanted under your skin, usually in your buttock or abdomen.
 It houses the battery that runs the entire system.
 While outright battery failure is rare, it can happen.
 More commonly, the battery simply runs out of power after several years of use.
 The exact lifespan depends on the model and how high your settings are.
 Some newer models have rechargeable batteries, which can extend their life significantly.
 Discussing the different types of generators and their battery life with your pain specialist is an important step before the procedure.